brunobg/webdevbook/docs/project/newproject.md

 New developers are like new anything: they do not have the experience or expertise to build a big project in a well organized way.
 Even experienced developers often make bad choices and start over (we call that “refactoring” and it's essentially tearing down a wall and building it again).

 Hire experienced people who know what they are doing.
+And for your needs.
+If you need one logo for a t-shirt store, sure, hire a freelance designer.
+If you need a designer for your software, then think about it twice.
+Good freelancers tend to be rare for the single reason that, when they are good, they get offers to be hired.

+Hiring a single freelancer for anything other than small projects, like a small website, is a certain way to shoot a project on the foot.
+I’m tired of hearing stories that go “then the freelancer disappeared” or “he never delivered, was always late” and “it was so buggy and he never fixed it.”
+Even if they are great (perhaps it's you, reading the book!), remember: software that can be tackled by a single person within a reasonable time frame is uncommon.
+Most software takes a lot of time to write, and multiple developers.

+For anything that will last more than two weeks, four tops, and which will require more work later, either hire a team to work in house, or get a company that knows what it is doing and that you can be sure they won’t just change their email and phone number and disappear.

 ## Talk about it: people are unlikely to steal your idea

 “I want a software but I can’t tell you what it is because you’ll steal it”.

 It's true that sometimes people steal ideas, but most people are not going to do that, if not because they are moral just because they lack the expertise, money, time, desire and drive to implement them.
-There's a lot of work to make an idea into a prototype, then to a product, then to properly market it.
+It is 99% perspiration.
+There's a lot of work to make an idea into a prototype, then into a product, then to properly market it.
 If ideas by themselves were so valuable there would be people selling them.
 Have you ever bought an idea?
-Have you ever seen an idea store?
+Have you ever seen a store selling ideas?

 Before you even start a project, you should tell your idea to other people to be sure it will work.
 Get feedback and see if everyone agrees that your idea is really great.
 Are they going to use it?

-When you’re hiring a developer, get a Non-Disclosure Agreement and tell them your idea.
+When you’re hiring a developer and want to go over details, just get a Non-Disclosure Agreement and tell them your idea.
 Any decent developer company will have a NDA ready for you to sign.

-## Avoid hiring a single freelancer

-Sorry any good freelancers out there.
-I’ve been one of you and I know you exist, but let's face it, you are rare.
-No matter how good you are, there's something else: software that can be tackled by a single person within a reasonable time frame is uncommon.
-Most software takes a lot of time to write.

-Hiring a single freelancer for anything other than small projects, like a small website, is a certain way to shoot a project on the foot.
-I’m tired of hearing stories that go “then the freelancer disappeared” or “he never delivered, was always late” and “it was so buggy and he never fixed it.”

-Freelancers are always worried about their income, so once they have you as a customer they start looking for the next one.
-And they often (but not always!) are not very serious.
-It's fine when you’re hiring them for a short time, but when they’re writing software that will be the basis of your project and you’ll need long term support, maintenance and strict deadlines, you’re transferring a fundamental part of your business into the hands of a single person that has no attachment to you or your company.
-Besides, even good people get sick, take vacations, have unexpected problems or decide to quit.

-For anything that will last more than two weeks, four tops, and which will require more work later, either hire a team to work inhouse, or get a company that knows what it is doing and that you can be sure they won’t just change their email and phone number and disappear.

 ## Things break: tests and more tests

-I have never, ever, in my many years developing and in dozens of projects and customers, heard this phrase when being hired as a software house: “what kind of testing do you do?”
+In my many years developing and in dozens of projects and customers, I only heard this phrase when being hired as a software house once: “what kind of testing do you do?”

-Most people don’t even know that you can write automated tests; in other words, code to test your code.
+Most non-technical people don’t even know that you can write automated tests; in other words, code to test your code.
 This is (or at least it should be) mandatory for any project at all.
 Things break.
 You change something here and you break something there.
 It is part of software development.
 Sometimes you need to make big changes that may have effects all over your software.

 To avoid regression you write automated tests.
-And any respectable developer will run these tests all day long, whenever anything changes, automatically.
+And any respectable developer will keep an eye for these tests all day long, which are ran automatically whenever anything changes.
 It's called Continuous Integration.
-Ask your developer about it, about what kinds of tests they do (there are lots of kinds) and why they are good for your project.

-Take note, developers don’t like to do tests for several reasons.
+Yet usually developers don’t like to do tests for several reasons.
 First, it's boring!
 Second, it takes time.
 Third, customers don’t ask for them or pay more.
 So why bother?

 Then what happens is buggy software that is always broken.
 Whenever a bug is fixed something else breaks.

-In my projects I tend to spend about a third of the development time writing and maintaining tests (because tests are code, and they also break and have bugs themselves!).
+My personal rule is to spend about a third of the development time writing and maintaining tests (because tests are code, and they also break and have bugs themselves!).
 Sometimes we spend even more, around 40% to 50%.
-Every build is tracked, and whenever something breaks we know it right away.
-Any project we have has hundreds to thousands of individual tests, and tens of thousands of points asserted.

 ## Maintenance is what will get you